openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

   To learn how to optimize the trained model (.xml) with OpenVINO™ POT, refer to `classification optimization <../base/how_to_train/classification.html#optimization>`__.

-  To learn how to deploy the trained model, refer to: :doc:`../deploy`.
+  To learn how to deploy the trained model, refer to :doc:`deploy <../base/deploy>`.

-  To learn how to run the demo and visualize results, refer to: :doc:`../demo`.
+  To learn how to run the demo and visualize results, refer to :doc:`demo <../base/demo>`.

   This tutorial explains how to train a model in semi-supervised learning mode and how to evaluate the resulting model.